txt/se20/docs/l20abstraction.md

 Historically, abstraction has enabled:

+- millions of useful tools, class libraries
+- the teaching of software engineering
+  - Can introduce many concrete ideas with a smaller number of abstractions;
+- testing
+  - abstracting lots of functionality into
+    - a small number of tests
+    - that cover much of the functionality
 - hardware-independent  programming language and operating systems
 - cloud computing
 - billion dollar acquisitions (see below)